 The simple answer to this question is 1787; in that year, the Constitution was penned, edited, redrafted, and ratified on September 17th, 1787.
-However, the notion for new legislative documentation to replace Articles of Confederation – the preexisting legislation existing at the time – had been instigated years prior to 1787; inadequacies considered to be latent within text of the Articles of Confederation were deemed to foster a weak Central Government, as well as the division of the 13 States – those 2 elements were sufficient catalysts for reforming new legislature on the part of the Founding Fathers.
+However, the notion for new legislative documentation to replace the Articles of Confederation – the preexisting legislation existing at the time – had been instigated years prior to 1787; inadequacies considered to be latent within the text of the Articles of Confederation were deemed to foster a weak Central Government, as well as the division of the 13 States – those 2 elements were sufficient catalysts for reforming new legislature on the part of the Founding Fathers.

 Explanation of the Answer to the Question: “What Year Was the Constitution Written?”

-The Constitution of the United States is the structural legislative groundwork for the legislature system in use within the United States of America.
+The Constitution of the United States is the structural legislative groundwork for the legislative system in use within the United States of America.
 The Constitution – while establishing guidelines with regard to a multitude of legal statutes – addresses the systematic legality expected amidst the interaction between the Federal Government of the United States and the citizens of the United States.
-The question “What Year Was the Constitution Written?” is a complex one; the reasons behind this complexity lay within the fact that Constitution was something of a work-in-progress during the last 2 decades of the 18th century.
+The question “What Year Was the Constitution Written?” is a complex one; the reasons behind this complexity lay within the fact that the Constitution was something of a work-in-progress during the last 2 decades of the 18th century.

 Timeline of the Constitution of the United States

-The following events theoretically paved the way for not only the inception of the Constitution of the United States, but its subsequent ratification, as well:
+The following events theoretically paved the way for not only the inception of the Constitution of the United States but its subsequent ratification, as well: